alexmasi/Block-Cipher-CTR-ECB/README.md

 $ ./ctr_decrypt keyfile ciphertext plaintext
 ```
 to decrypt the content of `ciphertext` to a file named `plaintext`.

-Likewise use `ecb` instead of `ctr` to encrypt using the Electronic Code Book (ECB) mode of operation for the AES block cipher
-instead of the Counter (CTR) mode of operation.
-Note that the CTR mode is Chosen Plaintext Attack (CPA) secure while the ECB
-mode is not.
-Also the CTR mode implementation includes a Cipher Block Chaining Message Authentication Code (CBC-MAC) along with
-the standard encryption to upgrade the scheme from CPA secure to Chosen Ciphertext Attack (CCA) secure making the `ctr` suite
-secure against man-in-the-middle tampering to the ciphertext.
-Thus the `ctr` suite is more secure and desirable than the
+Likewise use `ecb` instead of `ctr` to encrypt using the Electronic Code Book (ECB) mode of operation for the AES block cipher instead of the Counter (CTR) mode of operation.
+Note that the CTR mode is Chosen Plaintext Attack (CPA) secure while the ECB mode is not.
+Also the CTR mode implementation includes a Cipher Block Chaining Message Authentication Code (CBC-MAC) along with the standard encryption to upgrade the scheme from CPA secure to Chosen Ciphertext Attack (CCA) secure making the `ctr` suite secure against man-in-the-middle tampering to the ciphertext.
+Thus the `ctr` suite is more secure and desirable than the `ecb` suite.
-`ecb` suite.

-### Examples
+## Examples
-In the `examples` directory there are bitmap images encrypted with both `ctr` mode and `ecb` mode to show how inferior `ecb` is
-when encrypting files.
+In the `examples` directory there are bitmap images encrypted with both `ctr` mode and `ecb` mode to show how inferior `ecb` is when encrypting files.
+Notice that the circles.bmp image is still very clear with `ecb` due to no randomization of state tracking in the mode making the encryption not CPA secure.
+The `ctr` mode is CPA secure and CCA secure (due to the CBC-MAC) making the bmp image encryption appear much more "random".

+## Authors
+* **Alex Masi**
+* **Walter Krawec**

+## Acknowledgments

+* Thank you:
+  * Professor Walter Krawec
+  * Libdcrypt
+* Originally created for an Honor's Conversion in CSE 4702: Intro to Modern Cryptography at the University of Connecticut taught by Professor Walter Krawec.